sahilansari189/Cerebro/README.md

 # Cerebro - Google Solution Challenge 2025

-> A React.Js and Firebase Web Application that lets the User to Make Appointments with a Mental Health Specialist, Chat with a Bot for basic FAQ's and Read some Articles relating to his Mental Problems.
+> A React.Js and Firebase Web Application that lets the User to Make Chatbots with a Mental Health Specialist, Chat with a Bot for basic FAQ's and Read some Articles relating to his Mental Problems.

 <!-- PROJECT LOGO -->
 <br />